 Effective and inclusive representation is an important component of any group that represents its members; especially where government regulation is involved.

-Sometimes, when there is only one representative group (a monopoly) there is no real accountability to deliver the best possible outcomes for members.
+Sometimes, when there is only one representative group (a monopoly) there is no real accountability or motivation to deliver the best possible outcomes for members.

 When considering what effective representation means, we should all think about things like:

-- What real world results are being achieved for members?
+- What actual results are being achieved for members?

-- How are members engaged and how is consultation performed.
+- How are members engaged?
 Are members being heard?

 - When you send comments, complaints or questions, does your representative body respond in a timely and helpful manner?